Church's thesis (constructive mathematics): Higher order formulation

 For example, in set theory functions are elements of function spaces and total functional by definition.
 A total function has a unique return value for every input in its domain.
 Being sets, set theory has quantifiers that range over functions.

+The principle can be regarded as the identification of the space ${\mathbb N}^{\mathbb N}$ with the collection of total recursive functions.

+In realzability topoi, this exponential object of the natural numbers object can also be identified with less restrictive collections of maps.